Digital-Forensics-Discord-Server/LawEnforcementResources/README.md

 ### Decryption

-* [Password Cracking - Mimicatz NTLM Hash Extraction](https://youtu.be/b5lc5fSPE_E) - How to extract the NTLM hash used by Windows for use in password cracking software.
+* [Password Cracking - Mimikatz NTLM Hash Extraction](https://youtu.be/b5lc5fSPE_E) - How to extract the NTLM hash used by Windows for use in password cracking software.
 * [Password Cracking - Hashcat Brute Force](https://youtu.be/t1vXrNrSWh4) - How to use the brute force attack mode of Hashcat and an explination of what brute force is doing.
 * [Password Cracking - Hashcat Dictionary + Rules](https://youtu.be/5NQogp8eZAg) - How to use Hashcat's dictionary attack mode with a rule set.